Small Business Q&A

 This interview with Barbara Batt of U Creative Group, is part of the Convirza Webinar Series.
-The following is the Q&A portion of the interview.
+The following is the small business Q&A portion of the interview.

 McKay Allen: Awesome.
 So yeah, questions everybody.
 We want you to ask questions and address those to Barbara.
 We’ll read those to her and she can attack them one at a time.
 We’ve just got a few minutes as well for it.